 This work is selected by ResiDanceXL – luoghi e progetti di residenza per creazioni coreografiche, azione del Network Anticorpi XL

 Moving away from purely spectacular settings this work presents a series of dance sequences as if they were exercises or training in which the dancer, starting from some techniques and modalities of American Modern and Postmodern dance with which it was trained, articulates them and projects them towards the future in free and experimental development possibilities.

-Danze Americane wants to collect and question the legacy of those practices, in an investigation and rediscovery of dynamic, qualitative, compositional, postural contents.
-By constructing and deconstructing sequences, architectures and articulation complexity of the movement of the body, the dancer through “live” experimentation seeks from time to time the junctions that allow possible evolutions, development suggestions, drifts.
+By constructing and deconstructing sequences, architectures and complexities of articulation of the body’s movement, the dancer, through “live” experimentation, seeks from time to time the junctions that allow possible evolutions, suggestions and drifts.

-The work presents a total of 7 sequences, of which 2 created starting from the Trisha Brown modality, 4 from the Cunningham technique and 1 from the Limón technique.
-Each sequence is repeated twice, the first time without music and the second time on a different piece each time taken from the iconic Vivaldi – The Four Seasons recomposed by Max Richter and from the Xerrox vol. 1 di Alva Noto.
-Then the dancer disassemble the sequences and experiments freely.
+The work presents a total of 7 sequences, of which 2 created starting from some objectives of Trisha Brown’s dance, 4 from the Cunningham technique and 1 from the Limón technique.
+Each sequence is repeated twice, the first time without music and the second with a different piece of music each time.
+Subsequently, the dancer freely breaks down and recomposes the sequences, in a sense of experimentation and search for new and original movements, combinations, quality of movement.
 The number, modalities or techniques to which the sequences refer are announced to the audience by the dancer himself as he performs them.

-The ideal spaces for the presentation of Danze Americane are theaters with dismantled stages, in which all gears and lights are visible; industrial or exhibition spaces.
+The ideal spaces for the presentation of American Dances are Theaters with dismantled stages, in which all the gears and lights are visible; industrial or exhibition spaces.

 Something about Danze Americane